adityac95/spotify_podcast_rec/README.md

 Each show in the podcast dataset came with RSS feeds in XML format.
 These RSS feeds contained a lot of metadata, including the categories that the podcaster assigned to the show (which were chosen according to a set of categories provided by [Apple](https://podcasts.apple.com/us/genre/podcasts/id26)).
 These categories were extracted using the `BeautifulSoup` library.

 The categories themselves contained widely varying numbers of shows and were of differing levels of granularity.
 However, the iTunes categorisation system is hierarchical (for instance, baseball and basketball podcasts are listed under the "Sports" category).
 Mapping the granular subcategories from the original data to the parent categories in Apple resulted in a reduction in the number of categories from 117 to 19, a far more tractable number for our purposes.
-This recategorisation procedure is detailed in [this notebook](https://github.com/adityac95/erdos_spotify_podcast_rec/blob/main/transcript_tagging_embedding_CLEAN.ipynb).
+This recategorisation procedure is detailed in [this notebook](https://github.com/adityac95/spotify_podcast_rec/blob/main/transcript_tagging_embedding_CLEAN.ipynb).

 ## Encoding the transcripts <a name="encoding"></a>

 ### TFIDF and MiniLM-L6-v2 <a name="options"></a>

-We explored two different encodings for our podcast transcripts: term frequency-inverse document frequency (TFIDF) scores and transcript embeddings from a transformer model (MiniLM-L6-v2).[^2] The TFIDF weights were computed for the top ??? most commonly occurring words in the dataset, excluding stopwords.
+We explored two different encodings for our podcast transcripts: term frequency-inverse document frequency (TFIDF) scores and transcript embeddings from a transformer model (MiniLM-L6-v2).[^2] The TFIDF weights were computed for the top 1000 most commonly occurring words in the dataset, excluding stopwords.
 The 384-dimensional MiniLM-L6-v2 embeddings were computed using the pretrained model provided by the [`sentence_transformers`](https://www.sbert.net/) library.

 [^2]: Information about the MiniLM model is available [here](https://arxiv.org/pdf/2002.10957.pdf).

-[This notebook](TODO:REPLACE) generates the TFIDF weights, and [this notebook](https://github.com/adityac95/erdos_spotify_podcast_rec/blob/main/transcript_tagging_embedding_CLEAN.ipynb) generates the MiniLM-L6-v2 embeddings.
+[This notebook](https://github.com/adityac95/spotify_podcast_rec/blob/main/transcript_tagging_tfidf_embedding.ipynb) generates the TFIDF weights, and [this notebook](https://github.com/adityac95/spotify_podcast_rec/blob/main/transcript_tagging_embedding_CLEAN.ipynb) generates the MiniLM-L6-v2 embeddings.

 ### Evaluation <a name="evaluation"></a>